 Facility management in which “people” play a central role in enhancing regional power.
 The thoughts of a planner who embodies the mission of the PPP Division

-Miki Mori has been involved in the management of public facilities since 2005.
-At NOMURA, which specializes in spatial design, layout, she has led the management of public-private partnership facilities.
-Miki has realized a management style that puts "people at the center."
-We will take a closer look at her 18 years of PPP project efforts.
+Miki Mori has been involved in the operation of public facilities since 2005.
+At NOMURA Co.,Ltd., a company specializing in spatial design, layout, she has led public-private partnership (PPP) facility management operations.
+Mori has realized an operation style where "people are the main focus."
+We delve into her 18 years of PPP projects.

 Leading public-private partnership projects: managing cultural facilities and participating in new project competitions